Scary Scree Limits Boulder Adventures

 The 11,000-foot Boulder Mountains are in our “backyard,” only 30 miles from our Hailey home and visible throughout the Wood River Valley, so we have cross-country skied and hiked there often—although limited by lack of trails and very rugged country.

-In 2021 David fulfilled a long-term goal to hike across the Hemingway-Boulder Wilderness linking partial trails and cross country routes.
-Since I could not go on that trip (reasons below) he designed a 2024 revisit including some of the highlights.
+In 2021 David fulfilled long-term goal to hike across Hemingway-Boulder Wilderness, linking partial trails and cross-country routes.
+Since I could not go on that trip (reasons outlined below) he designed a 2024 revisit with some of the highlights.

 But I was starting to regret the invitation as I scrambled up a slippery steep elk route to Window Lake.
 It seemed much nicer and less slick on a day hike the year before.
 I left my backpack and scrambled higher, perching on a rock to wait for my pack ferrying service.

-David, stronger and more agile than I, would end up carrying my pack a few more times on this foray into the rugged Boulders.
+David, stronger and more agile than I, would carry my pack a few more times on this foray into the rugged Boulders.

-We had done parts of this loop before in the 1980s and 1990s—crossing Boulder and West passes on trips into the White Cloud mountains as well as day hikes to a pass above Boulder City.
-These old trails were definitely getting rougher without much sign of maintenance.
+We had done parts of this loop before in 1980s and 1990s—crossing Boulder and West passes on trips into White Cloud Mountains, as well as day hikes to a pass above Boulder City.
+These old trails were once ok for backpacking but now eroding badly with no recent maintenance.

-David skipped his grand finale climb of Galena Peak in his 2021 trek, having run out of time.
+David skipped his grand finale climb of Galena Peak on 2021 trek, having run out of time.

-Many trips in the Boulder Mountains have involved scary moments for me.
-The 2024 revisit would be no exception.
+Many Boulder Mountains trips have included scary moments for me.
+Our 2024 revisit would be no exception.

-The soaring Boulder Mountains are visible from famous Sun Valley/Ketchum area, and thousands of motorists cross their Galena Summit to Sawtooth Valley on State Highway 75.
-Mountains include 12 summits above 11,000 feet elevation.
+Soaring Boulder Mountains are visible from famous Sun Valley/Ketchum area, and thousands of motorists cross their Galena Summit to Sawtooth Valley on State Highway 75.
+Mountains include 12 summits above 11,000 ft elevation.

 Hemingway-Boulder Wilderness (Boulders), designated in 2015, excludes some basins facing Highway 75 because of sporadic private landholdings.
 Roads to old mines are popular for Universal Terrain Vehicles (UTVs) and winter snowmobilers.

-Few visit the Boulders, which have limited trails and no connecting trails or loop routes.
+Few visit Boulders, which have limited trails and no connecting trails or loop routes.
 Forest Service managers prefer “trailless wilderness” for this rugged area (as other nearby wilderness is managed for trail users).
-But Boulders are excellent place for summer and fall backpack including unburned forest, much alpine tundra, creeks, and a few lakes.
+Still, Boulders are excellent place for summer and fall backpack with unburned forest, much alpine tundra, creeks, and a few lakes.

 Boulder City—private land within national forest on wilderness boundary—is ghost town at 10,000 ft which once had 700 year-round residents.

-This post covers two visits and notes other day hikes.
-The September 2021 trip aimed to traverse entire range by connecting the few trails with side trip to Galena Peak.
-However rough trek was so slow that Galena climb was deferred until July 2023 day hike.
-The September 2024 trip covered highlights of 2021 trek for Cindy who missed 2021 trip because of arthritic knee that later was replaced.
+This post covers two backpack visits and notes other day hikes.
+September 2021 trip aimed to traverse entire range by connecting the few trails with side trip to Galena Peak.
+However, rough trek was so slow that we deferred Galena climb to July 2023 day hike.
+September 2024 trip covered highlights of 2021 trek for Cindy, who missed 2021 trip because of arthritic knee (later replaced).

 Visit statistics for trips since 2021 combined: 11 days, 91 miles at 1.8 mph, with 575 ft average elevation change per mile.